abdullahalzubaer/Feature-Selection-Ranking/README.md

-# In depth analysi regarding feature selection/ranking.
+# In-depth analysis regarding feature selection/ranking.

 This repository will contain an in-depth analysis regarding feature selection/ranking.
 I have written an analysis report which is included in this repository.